medusa-gorgon/connections/README.md

 # Connections

-Connecting four rectangles with SVG path.
+Connect rectangles of your choice by drawing an SVG path.

 ## Getting started